VIII. Earth Earns: An Open Participatory Earthropocene to Astropocene CoCreativity

 2. Global Climate Change as a Complex Dynamical System

-A new subsection added in 2011 to gather and report how the vast intricacy of world weather today, and in the paleological past, is coming to be appreciated, distinguished, and quantified by the same nonlinear critically self-organizing dynamics as everywhere else in cosmos, nature, and society.
-In regard "warming" could not be more of a misnomer, for by these measures abrupt, catastrophic change is more likely.
-As I again edit in September 2013, a 1000 year flood is presently washing away central Colorado.
+This is new subsection added in 2011 about how the hyper-complex intricacy of world weather, which is traced from paleological times, is coming to be appreciated, distinguished, and quantified by the same nonlinear critically self-organizing, scalar dynamics as everywhere else.
+Again the universal one code is present even in this stormy realm.
+In regard, "global warming" phase is an unfortunate misnomer for these nonlinear currents then portend abrupt, catastrophic change as more likely.
 It would serve climate scientists, under siege from well-funded deniers, to cite themselves say as “physicians of the planet” givine wellness and illness reports.
 See Geosphere, Hydrospehre, and Atmosphere for further entries.

 American Physical Society Topical Group on the Physics of Climate. www.aps.org/units/gpc/index.cfm.
 As reported in the New York Times by Andrew Revkin on February 2, 2012, in “Two Nobelists Offer Views of Human-Driven Global Warming” about scientists now standing against deniers and smearers, this national organization has initiated this effort to apply physical and mathematical insights to our real planetary peril.
 The APS journal Physics Today, in its February 2012 issue, carries a similar report by Tom Feder “Climate Scientists not Cowed by Relentless Climate Change Deniers.”